This post may contain affiliate links. Please read my disclosure policy.

 This Instant Pot Teriyaki Chicken is finger licking good, so delicious and super quick and easy!
-With a teriyaki sauce made from scratch, 8 minutes in the Instant Pot, this chicken is outrageously tender!
+With a teriyaki sauce made from scratch and only 8 minutes in the Instant Pot, this chicken will come out outrageously tender!

 - I always serve it over rice.
 I love Jasmine rice or Basmati rice.
-Feel free to make the the day before or even while the chicken is cooking.
+Feel free to make this the day before or even while the chicken is cooking.

 - Serve it with steamed vegetables such as broccoli or baby bok choy.